 The child care scholarship is a semesterly, financial assistance and case management program that allows ACC to assist with a student’s monthly child care costs.
 The student can use the child care provider of their choice and if eligible, ACC pays the child care provider directly each month through invoicing to assist with child care costs.

-All Childcare Scholarships require a commitment from the student to engage in case management with their Student Advocate.
+All Childcare Scholarships require a commitment from the student to engage in case management with their CARE Coordinator.
 This case management includes semester goal setting and regularly scheduled meetings throughout the semester.

 Are you eligible?